 (1) A licensed plumbing contractor must keep a record relating to plumbing work carried out under his or her general direction and control or supervised by him or her.

+Penalty for this subregulation: a fine of $5 000.

 (2) A record required by subregulation (1) must be in an approved form and must show —

 (a) the full name of each licensee or apprentice involved in the carrying out of the work; and